HuyaneMatsu/scarletio/scarletio/streaming/README.md

 ### Reusable streams

 Http requests are commonly retried, either by you, or on redirect.
-At these cases an already started coroutine generator would fall flat since it cannot be restarted.
+In these cases an already started coroutine generator would fail since it cannot be restarted.
 To solve this you can use the `ResourceStreamFunction` wrapper that starts the wrapped coroutine generator function each time it is tried to be async iterated.